JeromeDane/hearthstone-log-reader/README.md

 ## OUTDATED DOCUMENTATION ...

 Everything below this is a bit outdated.
 New features still need to be documented tests need to be updated.
 I will update all of this soon.

+## Prerequisites

+This [Hearthstone log](http://us.battle.net/hearthstone/) watcher is written as a node module, and assumes the following:

+1. You know JavaScript.
+2. You are familiar with [NodeJS](http://nodejs.org) and have it installed on your machine.
+3. You understand what `npm install` does, etc.

+If any of the statements above are not true, then ask Google for help before moving forward.

 ## Usage